BonsaiDen/JavaScript-Garden/doc/equality.md

 It is highly recommended to only use the **strict equals** operator.
-In cases where types need to be coerced, it should be done [explicitly](#casting) and not left to the language's complicated coercing rules.
+In cases where types need to be coerced, it should be done [explicitly](#casting) and not left to the language's complicated coercion rules.